Club Alianza Lima: Stadium

 Alianza Lima plays its home games at the Estadio Alejandro Villanueva, also known as Matute for the neighbourhood it is located in.
 Construction was announced on 15 February 1951, the club's 50th anniversary.
 The land where the stadium was built was donated by Manuel Odría, then-President of Peru.
 Financial problems however, delayed the beginning of construction.
 It was only until 30 May 1969 that construction commenced.
 Uruguayan architect Walter Lavalleja was responsible for the project, with a contribution by Alfonso De Souza-Ferreyra.

 The stadium was inaugurated on 27 December 1974, with a match between Alianza and Nacional of Uruguay in front of a crowd of 36,966 spectators.
 The match ended 2–2.

 On 4 December 2010, the stadium became the first in Peru to own an LED screen in high definition.
 Likewise, it was also at the time the only national sports arena that had a digital banner intended for advertising in 101 square meters.

 According to a survey carried out by the University of Lima, the Estadio Alejandro Villanueva is the most unsafe stadium in Peru to play football.
 This is particularly due to it being located in one of the most dangerous neighbourhoods of Lima.
-Because of this, the stadium has a video-monitoring center and is equipped with 50 high-tech security cameras located in different areas throughout, including both grandstands and the interior and exterior.
-It is the only venue in Peru with the type of security.
+Because of this, since 2016, the stadium has a video-monitoring center and is equipped with 50 high-tech security cameras located in different areas throughout, including both grandstands and the interior and exterior.

+Noche Blanquiazul

+The Noche Blanquiazul is the name given to the annual presentation of the professional squad.

+Starting with a musical performance (usually criolla or salsa music), Noche Blanquiazul marks the introduction of the club's new players, followed by a friendly match against an international guest team.
+The match has generally been held at the Alejandro Villanueva Stadium.
+The event was first held in 1995.